padeir0/anu/readme.md

 is valid inside `<expr>`.
 A second identifier might be used to represent other values.
 Both identifiers are immutable.

+Both identifiers are immutable.
+Modifying the collection should not result in the value of the identifiers being modified, and should not result in runtime errors.

 If the collection is an array, the type of `<id>` is the base type of the array, and if a second identifier is used (`for each <id>, <id> in ...`) The second identifier represents the index of the item, and has type `int`.